leobessa/dynamo-autoscale/README.md

 It is also worth noting that this project is very much in its infancy.

 You have been warned.

+## Rules of the game

+Welcome to the delightful mini-game that is DynamoDB provisioned throughputs.
+Here are the rules of the game:

+  - In a single API call, you can only change your throughput by up to 100% in either direction.
+In other words, you can decrease as much as you want but you can only increase to up to double what the current throughput is.

+  - You may scale up as many times per day as you like, however you may only scale down 4 times per day per table.
+(If you scale both reads and writes down in the same request, that only counts as 1 downscale used)

+  - Scaling is not an instantaneous event.
+It can take up to 5 minutes for a table's throughput to be updated.

+  - Small spikes over your threshold are tolerated but the exact amount of time they are tolerated for seems to vary.

+This project aims to take all of this into consideration and automatically scale your throughputs to enable you to deal with spikes and save money where possible.

 # Configuration